quasarframework/quasar-framework.org/source/components/modal.md

 title: Modal
 ---
-Quasar Modals slide in off screen to display a temporary UI, often used for login or signup pages, message composition, and option selection.
+The Quasar Modal component is a UI overlay, which offers extended screen space to allow the user to get more work done.
+Modals are used for such things as login or signup dialogs, for message composition windows or extended option selections, like offering a list of users to be friends with.

 <input type="hidden" data-fullpage-demo="web-components/modal">

 ## Basic Usage
+Below you'll find the code to a very basic modal:

 ``` html
 <q-modal ref="basicModal">
   <h4>Basic Modal</h4>